 4).
 Environment & Nature - Stewardship of God's Creation.
 Love of nature and a passion for the wild and elemental.
 Celebrating the Seasons.

 5).
-Holism - Awareness of the sacred in all times and places;refusal to compartmentalize life.
+Holistic - Awareness of the sacred in all times and places and refusal to compartmentalize life.
 Thin boundaries between the sacred and the secular.

 6).
-Immanence - God is present with Creation.
+Immanence - God is present within Creation.
 Sense of God and the saints as a continuing, personal, helpful presence.
 Personal relationship with Christ.